jinxinma/survata_api/README.md

 1. Clone the repository to local machine
 2. Use `cd` in terminal to get to the directory where the downloaded scripts sit
 3. Open `user_definition.py` and change `input_path` to the `data` directory.
 For example, `input_path = '/Users/jinxin/survata_api/data/'`.
 Also, make sure `file_name = take_home.csv`
-4. In terminal, run `python survata_api.py` and copy the server address, e.g. `http://127.0.0.1:5000/`
+4. In terminal, run `python survata_api.py` and remember the server address, e.g. `http://127.0.0.1:5000/`
 5. Open a new terminal to make `GET` requests using `curl`.
-Example URL includes:
+Example commands includes (make sure to put URL in double quotes):
   * `curl "http://127.0.0.1:5000/"` -> this brings user to the homepage
   * `curl "http://127.0.0.1:5000/head"` -> this returns the first row of data
-  * `curl "http://127.0.0.1:5000/query?id=1&id=2&col=Gender"` -> this returns the gender information for id /1 & /2.
-You can change `id` value to the actual Survata interview ID's and change `col` value to a column name, for example `col=Country` will return country information
+  * `curl "http://127.0.0.1:5000/query?id=1a&id=2b&col=Gender"` -> this returns the gender information for id 1a & 2b.
+You can change `id` value to the actual Survata interview ID's and change `col` value to a column name, for example `col=Country` will return country information.
+Note that `col` value is case sensitive, `Country` will work but `country` won't.
+The first letter of each work in column name needs to be capital
+  * To return the number of `exposure id` for user, you can do something like `curl "http://127.0.0.1:5000/query?id=1a&id=3c&exp_id=405947524"`